vidjil/vidjil/doc/vidjil-algo.md

 Contact us if a particular feature does interest you.

-## The .vdj.fa format
+## Headers in the .vdj.fa files (deprecated)

-The `.vdj.fa` format is compatible with the FASTA format, and details V(D)J recombinations in the FASTA headers.
+The `.vdj.fa` format is compatible with the FASTA format.

+The FASTA header of each sequence gives some details on the V(D)J recombinations.
-The format is described below, but may evolve in future releases.
+The format of these headers is described below, but is considered as deprecated and may be removed in future releases in Q3 2021.
-For post-processing tools needing some of that information, it is not recommended to parse these headers, but rather to use the `.vidjil` file that contains more information in a structured way.
+For post-processing tools needing some of that information, it is thus not recommended to parse these headers, but rather to use either the `.vidjil` file that contains more information in a structured way, or the AIRR `.tsv` output.

 In a `.vdj.fa` format, a line starting with a \> is of the following form: